chinchalinchin/django-angular-starter/docs/SETUP.md

 > ng new frontend

 5. Open the <i>angular.json</i> within generated project and set <b>architect.build.options.outpathPath</b> == <i>"/../app/static/"</i>.
-This will ensure the Angular build files are outputted into the static directories configured to be served within the Django web application.
+This will ensure the Angular build files are outputted into the static directories configured to be served within the Django HTML templates found within the <i>/app/navigation/templates/</i> directory.

 [Application >](APPLICATION.md)